-Female employment in tourism is relatively high and improving.
+Female employment in tourism is relatively high compared with other industries.

 Gender inequality is often deeply rooted: in many countries women have limited or no access to land, capital and education.Goal 5 of the Sustainable Development Goals addresses gender equity and equality “Achieve gender equality and empower all women and girls”.